ajjamus/ajjamus/README.md

+# Ahmad-bio

-- 👋 Hi, I’m Ahmad Jamous
+👋 Hi, I’m Ahmad Jamous
-- 👀 I’m interested in Infrastructre and DevOps Engineering
+👀 I’m interested in Infrastructure and DevOps Engineering
-- 🌱 I’m currently learning Ansible, Docker, K8s, Jenkins, AWS cloud,terraform, ArgoCD.
+🌱 Currently learning Ansible, Docker, Kubernetes, Jenkins, AWS Cloud, Terraform, and ArgoCD
-- 💞️ I’m looking to collaborate on AWS and DevOps
+💞️ Looking to collaborate on AWS and DevOps projects
-- 📫 How to reach me @mail : ahmad.jamous@gmail.com
+📫 Reach me at: ahmad.jamous@gmail.com

+---

+Experienced Senior System Administrator with extensive expertise in Linux and Microsoft Windows Servers.
+Proficient in application and system backups, Exchange, and Active Directory.
+Demonstrated success in hardware/software rollouts, staff training, and project management.
+Strong multitasking abilities and experienced in DevOps methodologies and tools.

 <!---
 ajjamus/ajjamus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.